 Round robin Each voice is used in turn.
-For example, in a 4 voice polyphonic converter, pressing the same note repeatedly will use voice 1, then 2, then 3, then 4, then 1 etc. Lowest voice The lowest numbered available voice is used.
+Round foom For example, in a 4 voice polyphonic converter, pressing the same note repeatedly will use voice 1, then 2, then 3, then 4, then 1 etc. Lowest voice The lowest numbered available voice is used.
 For example, in a 4 voice polyphonic converter, pressing the same note repeatedly will always use voice 1.
 Only when a note is held on voice 1 and another note played will voice 2 be used.
 If the note on voice 1 is then released while voice 2 is held, the next note will use voice 1 again.
 Unison All voices are always used.
 For example, in a 4 voice polyphonic converter, playing one note will play that note on all 4 voices.
 Playing 2 notes will play those notes on 2 voices each.
 Unison 2 As 'Unison', but with different behaviour when notes stop.
-In 'Unison' mode, if you hold one note, add another, and then release one, all voices will revert to the one remaining note.
+In 'Unison' mode, if you hold one note, add another, and then release one, all voice will revert to the one remaining note.
 In 'Unison 2' mode, if you do the same, both notes will still sound until you hold a new note.
 'Unison 2' mode is particularly useful when playing a polyphonic VCO which doesn't have separate per-voice outputs, when you want to play a sequence of chords.
 Note range The voice is allocated strictly by its note number.
 This is a somewhat experimental option that was added for a specific customer requirement.
 The complete MIDI note range (0-127) is divided equally amongst the voices.
 For example, a 4 voice polyphonic converter will assign 32 notes per voice.
 A note numbered 0-31 will always use voice 1; a note numbered 32-63 will always use voice 2, and so on.
+Alternating Each voice is used in turn, first in increasing order, then in decreasing order.
+For example, in a 4 voice polyphonic converter, the voices are used in the order 1-2-3-4-3-2-1-2 etc. Random The voice is chosen randomly from those available.